Ayumi Goma

-Ayumi Goma (郷間亜由美, Gōma Ayumi) is a Japanese pétanque athlete from Aoyama Pétanque Tokyo.
+Ayumi Goma (郷間亜由美, Gōma Ayumi) is a Japanese pétanque athlete from Aoyama Pétanque Tokyo as well as a Sport Boules athlete.

 She won a bronze medal in the women's singles event at the 2016 Asian Beach Games held in Danang, Vietnam and was the only Japanese medalist in pétanque at the games.

+In 2026, she was selected as a member of the Japanese Sport Boules national team and won the gold medal in the women's doubles event at the 2026 Asia Oceania Sport Boules Championships in Myrtleford, Victoria, Australia, representing Japan.